Usiloquy Dance Designs

 History

 Bharatanatyam is a highly structured, complex dance style that traces its roots to Southern India thousands of years back in time.
-It is a dynamic, percussive dance form characterized by striking the sole, heel and ball of the foot in countless permutations and combinations with hand gestures-‘Mudras’ and multidimensional arrangements of arms and legs forming at once statuesque and fluid patterns.
-Emphatic facial expressions and body language reflecting the theme add further layers making it a myriad collage of text, poetry and movement.
-A typical Bharatanatyam performance is accompanied by Classical South Indian Carnatic music, and the dancer uses elaborate silk costumes fashioned out of saris and jewelry as embellishments.
+It is a dynamic, percussive dance form characterized by striking the sole, heel, and ball of the foot in countless permutations and combinations with hand gestures-‘Mudras’ and multidimensional arrangements of arms and legs forming at once statuesque and fluid patterns.
+Emphatic facial expressions and body language add further layers making it a myriad collage of text, poetry, and movement.

 Dancers / Nartakis